SirPepe/ornament/Readme.md

   }

   // Attribute change handling, required to make JS operations like
-  // `el.setAttribute("name", "Bob")` update the internal element state attributeChangedCallback(name, oldValue, newValue) {
+  // `el.setAttribute("name", "Bob")` update the internal element state. attributeChangedCallback(name, oldValue, newValue) {
     // Because `#name` is a string, and attribute values are always strings as
     // well we don't need to convert the types at this stage, but we still need